evilnick/plakar.io/content/integrations/dropbox/index.md

 - 🔎 Full inspection and audit via UI or CLI, without restoring
 - 📦 Offline export and long-term retention options

 Plakar centralizes backup, verification, restore, and browsing for Dropbox, eliminating the need for complex scripts or third-party tools.
-Your Dropbox data is protected, compliant, and always recoverable—on your terms.
+Your Dropbox data is protected, compliant, and always recoverable on your terms.